 7. M.2 NVMe Expansion Cards

 Image: NVMe expansion card.
 Offers a single M.2 NVMe slot and occupies x4 PCIe slot.

-PCIe NVMe SSD are the fastest hard drives available.
-An average SATA 3 spinning hard disk drive can reach speeds of only 200 MB/s in very ideal conditions.
+PCIe NVMe SSD is the fastest hard drive available.
+An average SATA 3 spinning hard disk drive can reach only 200 MB/s in ideal conditions.

 Many newer motherboards do come with at least one NVMe M.2 slot.
-However, if your motherboard lacks the M.2 slot or if you want to add another NVMe SSD to your system, then you can invest in an NVMe SSD expansion cards.
+However, if your motherboard lacks the M.2 slot or you want to add another NVMe SSD to your system, you can invest in an NVMe SSD expansion card.

 Note that each M.2 NVMe slot requires 4 PCIe lanes.
 As such, the smallest you can find requires an x4 PCIe slot.